 The story is completely fictional, I utilised two historical figures of the time, Cardinal Carlo Borromeo and the famous actressVittoria Piisini, purely as an inspiration.
 The piece has an episodic structure with a narrative voice, the Storyteller, who guides the audience in their journey back and forth from the past to the present.
 The piece is in English except the scenes of The Soldier and the Granny.
 These are introduced by a prologue in English and performed in Italian.
 Like the traditional scenarios of Commedia dell’Arte, the piece has a Prologue and an Epilogue delivered by a Servant of Commedia dell’Arte, Arlecchino (Harlequin).

-Inspiration for the piece include historical documents, the novel La Chimera by Sebastiano Vassalli; Commedia dell’Arte traditional canovacci, the Malleus Maleficarum (1487) the most famous treatise in witchcraft; modern day current affairs and even some autobiographical material; stories from my granny Nonna Ida, and her first love, lost at war during WW2.
+Inspiration for the piece include historical documents, the novel La Chimera by Sebastiano Vassalli; Commedia dell’Arte traditional canovacci, the Malleus Maleficarum (1487) the most famous treatise in witchcraft; modern day current affairs and even some autobiographical material.

 Award-winning stage and film actress, best known for her work with writer and director Peter Strickland on the films The Duke of Burgundy and Berberian Sound Studio.
 She is the Artistic Director at Panta Rei Theatre and a leading practitioner on Commedia dell’Arte.